kubeflow/website/content/docs/pipelines/sdk/enviroment_variables.md

 ```

 To pass more environment variables into a component, add more instances of
-[add_env_variable()]().
+[add_env_variable()](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.dsl.html#kfp.dsl.ContainerOp.container).
 Use the following command to run this pipeline using the
 Kubeflow Pipelines SDK.

-To use more then one env variables you simply add on more .add_env_varaible()
-after the first one.
-Then execute the pipline in the notebok.

 ```python
     #Specify pipeline argument values